Q&A Last updated: May 2026

 Will AI Search Kill Traditional SEO?

 Google still sends 190x more traffic than ChatGPT.
-93.67% of AI citations come from top-10 organic results.
-SEO isn't dying — it's the foundation AI search is built on.
-What's changing is where clicks go after the search.
+93.67% of AI citations come from top-10 results.
+SEO is the foundation AI is built on.

 No. AI search will not kill SEO.
 Google still sends 190x more traffic than ChatGPT.
-93.67% of AI citations come from pages already ranking in the top 10 organically.
+93.67% of AI citations come from pages already in the top 10.
 SEO is the foundation AI search is built on.
-What IS changing is where clicks go after the initial search — and that shift demands a broader visibility strategy.
+What is changing is where clicks go after the initial search.
+That shift demands a broader visibility strategy.

 The numbers don't support the "SEO is dead" narrative

 Every year, someone declares SEO dead.
-This time the argument is that AI chatbots will replace Google entirely.
-Here's what the data actually shows:
+This time the argument is that AI chatbots will replace Google.
+Here is what the data shows:

 SEO is the input layer for AI search

-AI engines don't crawl the web independently in the way Google does.
+AI engines do not crawl the web the way Google does.
 ChatGPT relies on Bing's index.
-Perplexity cites pages it finds through search APIs.
-Gemini pulls from Google's own index.
-In every case, the pages AI platforms recommend are pages that already perform well in traditional search.
+Perplexity uses search APIs.
+Gemini pulls from Google's index.
+In every case, AI platforms recommend pages that already perform well in traditional search.

-If your site doesn't rank in organic search, AI engines are unlikely to find it, let alone cite it.
+If your site does not rank in organic search, AI engines are unlikely to find it.
 That means:

-- Technical SEO still matters — crawlability, indexing, site speed, structured data
+• Technical SEO still matters: crawlability, indexing, site speed, and structured data

 What IS changing

-The shift isn't from SEO to something else.
-It's from "10 blue links" to "synthesised answers with citations."
-Users increasingly get answers directly from AI, with fewer clicks to individual websites.
-The businesses that win will be the ones cited in those synthesised answers.
+The shift is not from SEO to something else.
+It is from "10 blue links" to "synthesised answers with citations."
+Users get answers directly from AI, with fewer clicks to websites.
+The businesses that win will be those cited in those answers.

-- AI-optimised content — answer capsules, structured data, entity clarity
+2. AI-optimised content - answer capsules, structured data, and entity clarity

-- Cross-platform presence — consistent signals across LinkedIn, YouTube, directories, review platforms
+3. Cross-platform presence - consistent signals across LinkedIn, YouTube, directories, and review platforms

 The real risk: doing nothing

-The businesses at risk aren't the ones doing SEO.
-They're the ones doing only SEO and ignoring the AI layer entirely.
-If a competitor gets cited by ChatGPT for your core service query and you don't, that's a lead they get and you miss — regardless of who ranks #1 in Google.
+The businesses at risk are not those doing SEO.
+They are those doing only SEO and ignoring the AI layer.
+If a competitor gets cited by ChatGPT for your core query and you do not, that is a lead they get and you miss.

 Related questions